-UNIVERSITY OF LONDON
+UNIVERSITY OF LONDON 2023

-2021

-Postgraduate programmes in Organizational Psychology and Human Resource Management
+Postgraduate programmes in

+Organizational Psychology and Human Resource Management

 With academic direction from:

 london.ac.uk/ophrm World class.
 Worldwide.

-Join the World Class A mark of excellence A mark of excenence Gain a University of London degree and increase your potential career development.
-2 Quality of learning The programmes in this leaflet are developed by academics in the Department of Organizational Psychology at Birkbeck, the oldest and largest department of its kind in the UK, so you can rely on the quality of the degree content.
-Worldwide relevance The programmes are designed to be of worldwide relevance.
+Join the World Class

+A mark of excellence

+Gain a University of London degree and increase your potential career development.

+Quality of learning

+Z The programmes in this leaflet are developed by academics in the Department of Organizational Psychology at Birkbeck, the oldest and largest department of its kind in the UK, so you can rely on the quality of the degree content.

+Worldwide relevance

+The programmes are designed to be of worldwide relevance.
 Graduates have gone on to become careers advisors, managers and consultants in large multinational companies and government departments.

-Access a wealth of online resources TYou are fully supported online and participate in tutor-led virtual seminars for each module.
+Access a wealth of online resources

+★ You are fully supported online and participate in tutor-supervised virtual conferencing for each module.
 You are also assigned a personal tutor to provide general guidance throughout your studies.

+Flexible learning

-Flexible learning With no relocation or accommodation costs, studying online through the University of London is much more affordable than coming to London to study on campus.
+With no relocation or accommodation costs, studying online through the University of London is much more affordable than coming to London to study on campus.
 What's more, you can continue working full time.

-Postgraduate programmes in Organizational Psychology and Human Resource Management A W W LOOKS "In a fast changing environment of worldwide access to higher education, a University of London degree continues to offer a guarantee of quality, value and intellectual rigour."
-Professor Wendy Thomson Vice-Chancellor, University of London Tener T- Your prestigious University of London qualification About your qualification When you graduate with a degree from the University of London you will receive two important documents - your Final Diploma (the parchment you receive on graduation) and a Diploma Supplement.
-The Final Diploma - Indicates that you were registered with the University of London and awarded a University of London degree, diploma or certificate. - Gives the name of the University of London member institution that developed the syllabus and provided assessment. - Features the University of London crest and the Vice-Chancellor's signature.
-The Diploma Supplement - Describes the nature, level and content of the degree you successfully completed. - Includes the transcript of all courses taken, marks achieved and overall classification. - States the role of Birkbeck and the method of study.
-Postgraduate programmes in Organizational Psychology and Human Resource Management Contents Postgraduate programmes in Organizational Psychology and Human Resource Management Join the World Class 2 Your prestigious University of London qualification 4 Outstanding distance learning opportunities 6 Organizational Psychology 8 Human Resource Management 9 Human Resource Management Why study with us?
-9 10 5 Key dates Application deadline: 5 April 2021 Registration deadline: 19 April 2021 Programme begins: 26 April 2021 Outstanding distance learning opportunities
+Postgraduate programmes in Organizational Psychology and Human Resource Management

+"In a fast changing environment of worldwide access to higher education, a University of London degree continues to offer a guarantee of quality, value and intellectual rigour."

+Professor Wendy Thomson Vice-Chancellor, University of London

+Your prestigious University of London qualification

+About your qualification

+When you graduate with a degree from the University of London you will receive two important documents - your Final Diploma (the parchment you receive on graduation) and a Diploma Supplement.

+The Final Diploma

+- Indicates that you were registered with the University of London and awarded a University of London degree, diploma or certificate.

+- States that Birkbeck, University of London developed the syllabus and provided assessment.

+- Features the University of London crest and the Vice-Chancellor's signature.

+The Diploma Supplement

+- Describes the nature, level and content of the programme you successfully completed.

+- Includes the transcript of all courses taken, marks achieved and overall classification.

+- States the role of Birkbeck, University of London and the method of study.

+Contents

+Postgraduate programmes in Organizational Psychology and Human Resource Management

+Join the World Class 2

+Your prestigious University of London qualification 4

+Contents 5

+Outstanding distance learning opportunities 6

+Organizational Psychology 8

+Human Resource Management 9

+Why study with us?
+10

+How do I study?
+12

+Further information 14

+Key dates

+January 2023 session Application deadline 09 December 2022

+Registration deadline 16 December 2022

+Session starts 09 January 2023

+Outstanding distance learning opportunities